samiamjidkhan/energy-consumption-forecast/README.md

    python train_model.py
    ```

-   This will create a `prophet_model.joblib` file in the project directory.
+   This will create a `serialized_model.json` file in the project directory.

 ### Running the API